You can’t believe it.

 Your migration was supposed to be simple but instead, you’re stuck with a problem.

 Luckily for you in this article.
-You’ll find solutions to many Migration Assistant problems.
+You’ll find solutions to many Migration Assistant Mac transfer problems.

-Fixes that should work like a charm and get your migration going for you.
+Fixes that should work like a charm and get your migration problems solved.

-Migration Assistant Problem: You’re Waiting A Long Time Over WIFI
+1. You’re Waiting A Long Time Over WIFI, But Your Migration May Be Happening.

 Your file and folder migration may just be taking a long time.